suyashsachdeva/suyashsachdeva/README.md

 <h2 align="left">Hi 👋!
-My name is Suyash Sachdeva and I'm interested in R&D in Neural Networks</h2>
+My name is Suyash Sachdeva and I'm into R&D in Neural Networks</h2>

 ###